 Frequently Asked Questions

 A paddle consists of three parts.
 The part used to strike is called the “racquet head”.
 In table tennis, it is made of varnished wood, covered with a rubber coating.
 Between the coating and the wood, it is common to have a thickness of the synthetic foam.
 There is also the heart of the racquet that connects the handle and the head.
 The handle is the part with which you hold the racquet; it can be covered with a “grip” adhesive tape, which improves grip and absorbs shocks.

 A ping-pong racket is usually decked out in red and black on both sides.
 The choice of these two colors relates mainly to offensive and defensive techniques.
 The ITTF added the color rule so that opponents can tell which side you are using and anticipate speed and spin.

 Even the most expensive table tennis racket from Joola or other well-known brands is of no use to you if the racket does not suit your playing behavior and experience.
 Therefore, the first step is for you to analyze what style of play you are pursuing.
-It is also important when choosing whether you are looking for a table tennis bat for professionals or rather for a beginner.
+It is also essential to choose whether you are looking for a table tennis bat for professionals or rather for beginners.